“The five types of gynecologic cancers are

 What if I have funny tummy symptoms?

 If you have funny tummy symptoms it may be in your best interest to choose to talk to your health care provider about this.
-In Gynecologic Cancers: Basic Information – What Are the Symptoms? the CDC explain:
+In Gynecologic Cancers: Symptoms of Gynecologic Cancers – When To Talk To Your Doctor the CDC explain:

 Health Topics A-Z

-Where may I find Health Topics related to Gynecologic Cancer?
+Where may I find Health Topics A-Z related to Gynecologic Cancers?

 In Health Topics A-Z you may find: